apnadkarni/blt/man/graph.rst

   **-cursor** *cursor*
     Specifies the widget's cursor.
 The default cursor is "crosshair".

+  **-data** *string*
+    Sets an arbritrary string.
+This isn't used by the widget but may be useful for associating data with the graph.
+The default is "".

   **-font**  *fontName*
     Specifies the font of the graph title.
 The default is "{San Serif} 9".

+  **-foreground** *colorName*
+    Specifies the color of the graph's title. *ColorName* is be a color name.
+    The default is "black".

   **-halo** *numPixels*
     Specifies a maximum distance to consider when searching for the closest data point (see the element's **closest** operation below).
-    Data points further than *numPixels* away are ignored.
+Data points further than *numPixels* away are ignored.  *NumPixels* may have any of the forms acceptable to **Tk_GetPixels**.
 The default is "0.5i".

   **-height**  *numPixels*
-    Specifies the requested height of widget.
+    Specifies the height of widget. *NumPixels* may have any of the forms acceptable to **Tk_GetPixels**.
 The default is "4i".

+  **-highlightbackground** *colorName*
+    Specifies the color of the traversal highlight region when the graph does not have the input focus.  *ColorName* may be a color name or the name of a background object created by the **blt::background** command.
+The default is "grey85".

+  **-highlightcolor** *colorName*
+    Specifies the color of the traversal highlight region when the graph has input focus.   *ColorName* may be a color name or the name of a background object created by the **blt::background** command.
+The default is "black".

+  **-highlightthickness** *numPixels*
+    Specifies a non-negative value for the width of the highlight rectangle to drawn around the outside of the widget.  *NumPixels* may have any of the forms acceptable to **Tk_GetPixels**.
+If *numPixels* is "0.0", no focus highlight is drawn around the widget.
+The default is "2".

   **-invertxy**  *boolean*

-    Indicates whether the placement X-axis and Y-axis should be inverted.
+    Indicates whether the location X-axis and Y-axis should be exchanged.
-    If *boolean* is true, the X and Y axes are swapped.
+    If *boolean* is true, the X axis runs vertically and Y axis horizontally.
 The default is "0".

   **-justify**  *justifyName*

-    Specifies how the title should be justified.
-This matters only when the title contains more than one line of text. *JustifyName* must be "left", "right", or "center".
+    Specifies how the title should be justified when the title contains more than one line of text.  *JustifyName* must be "left", "right", or "center".
 The default is "center".

   **-leftmargin**  *numPixels*

-    If non-zero, overrides the computed size of the margin extending from the left edge of the window to the Y-coordinate axis.
-If *numPixels* is "0", the automatically computed size is used.
+    Specifies the width of the left margin to the left the plot area.
+    *NumPixels* may have any of the forms acceptable to **Tk_GetPixels**.
+    If *numPixels* is "0", the width automatically computed.
 The default is "0".

+  **-leftvariable** *varName*
+    Specifies a TCL variable to be set with the size of the left margin.
+    Whenever the graph is resized, *varName* will be set with the new value.

+  **-mapelements** *how*
+    Specifies what elements to consider when computing the extents of the data for each axis. *How* can be one of the following.

+    **all**
+       Consider all elements regardless if they are hidden on not.

+    **visible**
+       Consider elements that are not hidden.
+When an element is hidden, the graph will be automatically rescaled.

   **-plotbackground**  *colorName*
     Specifies the background color of the plotting area.  *ColorName* may be a color name or the name of a background object created by the **blt::background** command.
 The default is "white".

   **-plotborderwidth**  *numPixels*
     Specifies the width of the 3-D border around the plotting area.
 The widget's **-plotrelief** option determines if a border is drawn.
 The default is "2".

   **-plotpadx**  *numPixels*
     Specifies the amount of padding to be added to the left and right sides of the plotting area.  *NumPixels* can be a list of one or two screen distances.
 If *numPixels* has two elements, the left side of the